 Rock The Kaş-Bah

-After a morning in the rather charmless outskirts of Fethiye and Kalkan, your first glimpse of Kaş—beautifully unraveling into a wide, island-filled bay—will be a welcome one.
-Kaş has been a magnet for yachters and divers for decades, yet the town has managed to retain the unassuming character of a workaday fishing village; a colorful, friendly place scattered with jasmine and bougainvillea.
+After a morning in the rather charmless outskirts of Fethiye and Kalkan, your first glimpse of Kaş will be a welcome one.
+Kaş has been a magnet for yachters and divers for decades, yet the town has managed to retain the unassuming character of a workaday fishing village—one that’s artfully scattered with jasmine and bougainvillea.

-Although the neighboring Çukurbağ Peninsula has no shortage of boutique seaside hotels, it’s hard to beat the ease and style of Saylam Suites, located on the hillside just above town.
-The views from the upper balconies are incomparable, while restaurants, cafés, and the alluring lounge chairs at Büyükçakil Beach are only a short walk (or complimentary hotel shuttle) away.
+Although the neighboring Çukurbağ Peninsula has no shortage of seaside boutique hotels, it’s hard to beat the ease and style of Saylam Suites, located on the hillside just above town.
+The views from the upper balconies are incomparable, and restaurants, cafés, and the alluring lounge chairs at Büyükçakil Beach are only a short walk (or complimentary hotel shuttle) away.

 Evy Rose Has Its Thorn